Applications for research projects to be carried out in Fall 2020 are due at 10:00 pm on Sunday, April 5.

 The purpose of this grant program is to give students the freedom of time so that they are able to delve into the world of research, either learning how to do research or continuing and honing skills already acquired.
 This intensive educational experience is meant to complement, enhance and deepen what is being learned in the traditional classroom.
 Students from all academic disciplines are invited to apply.

-Applications for research projects to be carried out in Spring 2019 are due at 4:30 pm on Friday, November 2, 2018.
+Applications for research projects to be carried out in Fall 2020 are due at 10:00 pm on Sunday, April 5.

 Timeline and Application Instructions